swiss-seismological-service/scrtdd/README.md

                                         inspection.
 ```

-Simply adding `--debug-wf` to the command line will make `scrtdd` dump to disk miniseed files for inspection (e.g. `scrttv` waveformfile.mseed).
-Just make sure to delete the folder before using this option to make sure to not look at previous relocation output.
-This option can be added to any `scrtdd` commands (e.g. `--relocate-profile`, `--ev`, `--origin-id` ) but it is mostly useful when relocating a single event mode because in multi-event mode there will be way too many waveforms to be able to check them all manually, although we can still do some random check to get an overall feeling of the filtering and SNR.
+This option can be added to any rtDD commands (e.g. `--reloc-catalog`, `--ev`, `--origin-id` ) and the generated waveforms will be stored in `workingDirectory/profileName/wfdebug/` (e.g. `~/seiscomp/var/lib/rtdd/myProfile/wfdebug/`) after filtering and resampling, that is the same waveforms used for the cross-correlation.

-The generated waveforms will be stored in `workingDirectory/profileName/wfdebug/` (e.g. `~/seiscomp3/var/lib/rtdd/myProfile/wfdebug/`) after filtering and resampling, that is the same waveforms used for the cross-correlation.
 The file names follow the patterns:

 * *evNumber.NET.STATION.phaseTime.manual.mseed*       (e.g. ev56.CH.SAYF2.S.manual.mseed)       - event 56 manual S phase on CH.SAYF2 station
 * *evNumber.NET.STATION.phaseTime.automatic.mseed*    (e.g  ev4.CH.SAYF2.P.automatic.mseed)     - event 4 automatic P phase on CH.SAYF2 station
 * *evNumber.NET.STATION.phaseTime.theoretical.mseed*  (e.g. ev267.CH.SFRU.Pt.theoretical.mseed) - event 267 theoretical P phase on CH.SFRU station
 * *evNumber.NET.STATION.phaseTime.snr-rejected.mseed* (e.g. ev9.XY.VET02.S.snr-rejected.mseed)  - event 9 S phase not used in cross-correlation due to the configured signal to noise ratio threshold

-Also, `scrtdd` logs tell us the details of the cross-correlation, so that we can see what waveform was cross-correlated with which others and then inspect the corresponding waveform miniseed files e.g.:
+Also, rtDD logs tell us the details of the cross-correlation, so that we can see what waveform was cross-correlated with which others and then inspect the corresponding waveform miniseed files e.g.:

 ```
 [info] Computing cross-correlation differential travel times for event 12211